Travel to Bozeman

 Check-In With Office of International Programs

 After you arrive, you should check in with the Office of International Programs.
 Please come with your passport and I-20 or DS-2019.
-Also bring your health history and medical records in English, even if they were sent previously.
-If you have health insurance from home, please bring proof of that insurance.

 The Office of International Programs is responsible for the general well-being of international students at MSU, from admission to graduation and post-graduation training opportunities.
 The International Student and Scholar Services team has advisors that provide support services and consultations for all aspects of life at MSU.